 I’ve become known for bringing a unique non-alcoholic beverage with me to parties now.
 Honestly, I just add it to the party cooler and share it with anyone else who might be interested.
 You can even drink it in a wine glass if you want.
 Spoiler alert: someone always wants to join the alcohol-free party.
 Sometimes people are just looking for an invitation to abstain, and a companion to do it with.
 My go-to alcohol alternative?
 Soda water with a splash of flavored vinegar.

 Check out Monument’s Delish AF for some fun non-alcoholic cocktail ideas.

 Look for the other non-drinkers in the room.

 There is a misconception when you’re drinking that everyone else is drinking too.
 When you start to look more closely, however, you will quickly recognize that there are almost always a few non-drinkers mingling (and having a great time, I should add).
+I realized that I wasn’t the only sober woman in the room.
 I frequently feel drawn towards those folks, and we have great conversations — without the cacophony of slurring that most social drinking elicits.
 Making more meaningful connections is a huge benefit of sobriety.

 Put your own needs first.

 I have learned that the importance of my sobriety trumps any sense of obligation or pressure.
 Whether it’s Christmas day or a dear friend’s wedding, if I ever feel triggered or unsteady, I give myself permission to leave.
 Full, unequivocal validation that my needs are important.
 If that means going home, so be it.
 If the people in your life are advocates for your wellbeing, they will understand.
 And moreover, they will actively support you.
 I’ve never regretted prioritizing my needs.